 In the south aisle chantry chapel is a collection of Anglo-Saxon and Viking carved stones, including fragments of crosses.
 One piece of a cross head depicts an unusual human face with curly hair.

-George Fox, founder of Quakerism, visited Brigham church on two occasions during the Civil War period.
-On one of those visits he converted the vicar of St Bridgets to Quakerism - in his own church.
+George Fox, the founder of Quakerism, visited Brigham church on two occasions during the Civil War period.
+On one of those visits, he converted the vicar of St Bridgets to Quakerism - in his own church.